kgermain1/In-Market-Audience-Bid-Modifier/README.md

 6. Hit "save" and "preview" to verify the changes that it would apply to your bid modifiers.
 7. Hit "Run" to apply changes to your Google Ads account

-# How to use these scripts in Google Ads:
+# How to use these scripts:

 At the top of each script are 4 editable parameters: